adityjoshi/obsidian/EDM.md

 • Make the results of servicing checkable.
 • Simplify inspection procedures.

+# Design for minimum risk
+1. **Identify Hazards**: Conduct a thorough analysis to spot potential risks.
+2. **Implement Safeguards**: Integrate fail-safes and redundancy to prevent accidents.
+3. **Simplify Interaction**: Design intuitive interfaces and clear instructions.
+4. **Prioritize Durability**: Use robust materials and construction methods.
+5. **Adhere to Standards**: Ensure compliance with safety regulations and industry norms.

 # User Requirement
 Surveys– both open-ended and focused surveys, conducted electronically or on paper.